Alexander-Sol/ACIS/Manuscript/AutoClustR_Manuscript.markdown

 scRNA-seq analysis platforms to implement new methods of principal component retention without considering or comparing existing methods.

-After the dimensionality of the data has been reduced and the dimensionality determined, clustering the data becomes computationally feasible.
+After the dimensionality of the data has been reduced to the space defined by the retained principal components, clustering the data becomes computationally feasible.
 Like principal component retention, the field of unsupervised clustering is well researched, and many different techniques have been developed to group n-dimensional data into clusters.
-A number of generic clustering algorithms have been applied to scRNA-seq data (e.g. k-means and -medoids clustering \[7, 8\], density-based clustering \[9\], graph-based clustering \[10\], and hierarchical clustering \[11\]), and many more have been developed specifically for single-cell clustering (e.g. CIDR \[12\], BackSPIN \[13\], DIMM-SC \[14\], and BAMM-SC \[15\]).
+A number of generic clustering algorithms have been applied to scRNA-seq data (e.g. k-means and -medoids clustering \[7, 8\], density-based clustering \[9\], graph-based clustering \[10\], and hierarchical clustering \[11\]), and many more have been developed specifically for single-cell clustering (e.g. CIDR \[12\], BackSPIN
-While these clustering algorithms differ substantially in their approach, all require some direct (e.g., k in k-means clustering) or indirect (e.g., resolution in Louvain community detection) estimate of the cluster number.
+\[13\], DIMM-SC \[14\], and BAMM-SC \[15\]).
+While these clustering
+algorithms differ substantially in their approach, all require some direct (e.g., k in k-means clustering) or indirect (e.g., resolution in Louvain community detection) estimate of the cluster number.
 Many algorithms require additional parameters (e.g., n in n-nearest neighbors) that influence cluster solutions in more subtle ways.
 The impact that these parameters have on the results of the analysis are often poorly understood, and as such, the increased performance that hyper-parameter optimization could afford goes unrealized.

+In order to optimize these parameters and enhance the performance of clustering algorithms, it's necessary to have some objective measure of quality of cluster solutions.
+Fortunately, many different clustering validation indices have been developed for just such a purpose.
+These clustering indices can be divided into two main types, external clustering validation indices (ECVIs) and internal clustering validation indices (ICVIs).
+External clustering validation indices work by comparing the cluster assignments of data points to a pre-existing classification of the data.
+While ECVIs are useful for benchmarking the performance of clustering algorithms on known, well-characterized datasets, they're not applicable when clustering novel datasets.
+In the case of novel datasets, ICVIs provide a useful metric on which to rate cluster-solution quality.

+There are many different ICVIs, all of which differ in the fine details of their implementation.
+They share several commonalities.
+ICVIs work by considering the position of datapoints within a n-dimensional space.
+These indices reward clustering solutions where different clusters are compact and well separated, i.e., where within-cluster variance is minimized, and between-cluster variance is maximized.
+Common ICVIs include the Calinski-Harabasz index (CHI), the Silhouette Index (SI), the Dunn Index (DI), and the Davies-Bouldin index (DB).

+Given a set of parameters to be optimized and an objective function that rates the performance of a set of parameters, it is necessary to devise a rational strategy by which to approach optimization.
+Bayesian optimization is one such method.
+Bayesian optimization is an approach to object function optimization that is well suited to noisy functions that are costly or time-consuming to evaluate.
+While the performance of Bayesian optimization decreases as the complexity of the optimization increases, it generally performs well when optimizing fewer than 20 parameters.
+Bayesian optimization is a commonly used when the function to be optimized is non-differentiable.
+All of these traits make Bayesian optimization ideally/uniquely suited to the optimization of clustering algorithms.
+Briefly, Bayesian optimization works as follows: The objective function is sampled at *n* randomly chosen, evenly spaced points falling on the parameter space to be searched.
+Then, a gaussian process is fit over the n selected points.
+(A gaussian process is a multivariate normal distribution, where each of the n observations is modelled as a separate gaussian, or normal, distribution).
+Then, using this gaussian process, a new point in the domain of the parameter space is sampled in an attempt to maximize the object function.
+After each point is sampled, the gaussian process is updated, and the process repeats until no further improvement is possible, or a set number of iterations is reached.
+When using Bayesian optimization in the context of cluster-solution optimization, an ICVI would represent the objective function, and the k for k-means and n in n-neighbors represent two possible parameters to be optimized.

+We contend that potential gains in the analysis of scRNA-seq data have been left unrealized for want of a well-defined framework in which to optimize these analysis.
+There exists an unmet need for a rigorously benchmarked computational tool to automate the selection of parameters in single-cell clustering.
+To address this need, we have developed AutoClustR, a computational tool for automated and unbiased single-cell clustering, through rigorous and systematic comparison of principal component retention methods and internal cluster validation indices.
+AutoClustR is built on top of Seurat, allowing users to combine Bayesian optimization and well-established clustering workflow, enabling the determination of optimal clustering solutions.
+We demonstrate that AutoClustR either matches or exceeds the performance of SC3, RaceID3, default Seurat, CIDR, IKAP, and CellFindR across 20 published and synthetic scRNA-seq datasets.
+Finally, we demonstrate AutoClustR's utility by evaluating a novel, real-world dataset -- scRNA-seq of inner ear organoids -- to reveal a heretofore unappreciated diversity of cell types.